turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 ### React Router

-Read [this Medium article](https://medium.com/@pshrmn/a-simple-react-router-v4-tutorial-7f23ff27adf) for an into to React Router v4
+Read [this blog post](https://blog.pshrmn.com/simple-react-router-v4-tutorial/) for an into to React Router v4

 ## Professional Development Pre-Work for Mod 3